 1963: “Surfin’ Bird” by The Trashmen was released.
 It became the group’s biggest hit, peaking at #4 in the US in early 1964 and #3 in the UK in 2010.
 The song is a combination of two R&B hits by The Rivingtons, “Papa-Oom-Mow-Mow” and “The Bird’s the Word.”

-1965: The Lovin’ Spoonful released their second single, “You Didn’t Have to Be So Nice.”
+1965: The Lovin’ Spoonful released their second single, “You Didn’t Have to Be So Nice” from their second studio album, Daydream.
 In late January, the record reached #10 on the Billboard Hot 100.

-1965: James Brown’s “I Got You (I Feel Good)” entered the Billboard pop and R&B charts in the US.
+1965: “I Got You (I Feel Good)” by James Brown entered the Billboard pop and R&B charts in the US.
 It became his highest charting song, topping the R&B chart, and reaching #3 on the Hot 100.

 1965: The follow-up to their #1 hit, “Hand On Sloopy,” the McCoys’ cover of the Peggy Lee hit “Fever” entered the US Billboard Hot 100, eventually climbing to #7.